AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/campaign-actions-delete-a-smart-campaign.md

 ---
 # Campaign Actions: Delete a Smart Campaign {#campaign-actions-delete-a-smart-campaign}

-If you have an old smart campaign that you don't need anymore, you can delete it.
+If you have an old Smart Campaign that you don't need anymore, you can delete it.
 Here's how.

 >[!CAUTION]
 >
 >Be sure before you delete.
-Once you delete a smart campaign it cannot be restored.
+Once you delete a Smart Campaign it cannot be restored.

-1. Go to the **Marketing Activities** area.
+1. Go to the **[!UICONTROL Marketing Activities]** area.

    ![](assets/campaign-actions-delete-a-smart-campaign-1.png)

-1. Navigate to your inactive smart campaign.
-In the **Campaign** **Actions** drop-down, select **Delete**.
+1. Navigate to your inactive Smart Campaign.
+In the **[!UICONTROL Campaign Actions]** drop-down, select **[!UICONTROL Delete]**.

    ![](assets/campaign-actions-delete-a-smart-campaign-2.png)

    >[!TIP]
    >
-   >To cancel processing of an active smart campaign without deleting it altogether, learn how to [abort a smart campaign](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/abort-a-smart-campaign.md).
+   >To cancel processing of an active Smart Campaign without deleting it altogether, learn how to [abort a Smart Campaign](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/abort-a-smart-campaign.md).

-1. Click **Delete** to confirm.
+1. Click **[!UICONTROL Delete]** to confirm.

    ![](assets/campaign-actions-delete-a-smart-campaign-3.png)

    >[!CAUTION]
    >
-   >Do **NOT** delete an active smart campaign with people in the flow steps.
+   >Do NOT delete an active Smart Campaign with people in the flow steps.
 The campaign will likely still execute.